top of page

 02.

 We will need to get together to discuss your wants and needs in a home.
-Then I will put together a Home Search Portal for you where you receive automated email alerts when new properties hit the market that fit your criteria.
+As of August 2024, it is now the law for licensed Realtors to have a written Buyer's Representation Agreement before viewing properties with their clients.
+This ads clarification on how we as agents get paid.
+After getting this required documentation signed, I will put together a Home Search Portal for you where you receive automated email alerts when new properties hit the market that fit your criteria.
 You will be able to mark “favorites” on your search portal which I can see too.
 As your REALTOR®, I will also search for homes on your behalf.
 When you find a home that you like, we'll schedule a showing tour for you to preview the property in person.
 It is best to text me if anything looks good enough to run out and see, so I don’t delay in setting up appointments as needed.

 Making An Offer